Ziges/css-integration/README.md

 It was very tricky to achieve the exact pixel perfect layouts as required.
 I got very close, except for the HR line which in a < tr > tag I was unable to draw the entire line without splits.

-With hindsight, it may have been a better idea to work with a utility framework like Tailwind.
+With hindsight, it may have been a better idea to work with a CSS utility framework like Tailwind.